DeterminateSystems/determinate/README.md

 ## nix-darwin

-If you use [nix-darwin] to provide Nix-based configuration for your macOS system, you need to disable nix-darwin's built-in Nix configuration mechanisms by applying the `determinate` nix-darwin module and setting `determinate-nix.enable = true`; if not, Determinate Nix **does not work properly**.
+If you use [nix-darwin] to provide Nix-based configuration for your macOS system, you need to disable nix-darwin's built-in Nix configuration mechanisms by applying the `determinate` nix-darwin module and setting `determinateNix.enable = true`; if not, Determinate Nix **does not work properly**.
 Here's an example nix-darwin configuration that would be compatible with Determinate Nix:

 ```nix